jrief/django-formset/README.md

   declared for each Django form or model field in Python.
 * The form's data is sent by an Ajax request, preventing a full page reload.
 This gives a much better user experience.
-* Server side validation errors are sent back to the browser, and rendered near the offending form field.
+* Server side validation errors are sent back to the browser, and rendered near the rejected form field.
 * Non-field validation errors are renderer together with the form.
 * CSRF-tokens are handled through an HTTP-Header, hence there is no need to add a hidden input field